Shadow-supreme22/Shadow-supreme22/README.md

 - 👋 Hi, I’m @Shadow-supreme22
 - 👀 I’m interested in working on new projects
-- 🌱 I’m currently learning  Web Development
+- 🌱 I’m currently learning  Full Stack Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...